rpmuller/ePubs/WP1.md

 important, and I shall give a brief account of it, even at the cost of some repetition.

 Lycurgus so Plutarch says having resolved to give laws to Sparta, travelled widely in order to study different institutions.
 He liked the laws of Crete, which were "very straight and severe,"[^53] but disliked those of Ionia, where there were "superfluities and vanities."
 In Egypt he learned the advantage of separating the soldiers from the rest of the people, and afterwards, having returned from his travels, "brought the practice of it into Sparta: where setting the merchants, artificers, and labourers every one a part by themselves, he did establish a noble Commonwealth."
-He made an equal division of lands among all the citizens of Sparta in order to "banish out of the city all insolvency, envy, covetousness, and dcliciousness, and also all riches and poverty."
+He made an equal division of lands among all the citizens of Sparta in order to "banish out of the city all insolvency, envy, covetousness, and deliciousness, and also all riches and poverty."
 He forbade gold and silver money, allowing only iron coinage, of so little value that "to lay up thereof the value often minas, it would have occupied a whole cellar in a house."
 By this means he banished "all superfluous and unprofitable sciences," since there was not enough money to pay their practitioners; and by the same law he made all external commerce impossible.
-Rhetoricians, panders, and jewellers, not liking the iron money, avoided Sparta.
+Rhetoricians, panders, and jewelers, not liking the iron money, avoided Sparta.
 He next ordained that all the citizens should eat together, and all should have the same food.

 [^53]: In quoting Plutarch I use North's translation.